Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 ## Running the Code

 The complete study is in `Pytorch-CIFAR10-experiments.py` script.
-Requires Nvidia GPU, 2GB of VRAM are enough.
+Requires Nvidia GPU, 2GB of VRAM recommended.

 ```bash
 python Pytorch-CIFAR10-experiments.py